mzakariaCERN/FunWithR/2_NB/NB_SpamFilter.md

     ## [1] "go until jurong point, crazy.. available only in bugis n great world la e buffet... cine there got amore wat..."

 next thing, is to remove numbers from SMS.
 Though some might be useful for the sender/receiver.
-It doesn't play much value in spam/ham classification.
+It doesn’t play much value in spam/ham classification.

 ``` r
 sms_corpus_clean <- tm_map(sms_corpus_clean, removeNumbers) # no need for content_tranformer b/c removeNumbers is built in tm. to see other
 # built in functions type getTransformations()
 ```

-Next we remove filler (stop) words suc as: 'and', 'or', and 'but'
+Next we remove filler (stop) words suc as: ‘and’, ‘or’, and ‘but’

 ``` r
 sms_corpus_clean <- tm_map(sms_corpus_clean, removeWords, stopwords())
 ```

 Notice that stoprwords returns a vector of the words we need to consider as such.
 We can thus add a remove words from the list to modify the selection

 Next, we remove any punctuation